Women’s Comfort Station

 Restoration Plan and New Use

 The primary objectives of the project were to rebuild the roof and exterior masonry, to replace missing interior tile and plaster, and to install electric and HVAC systems.
 This work was performed in two phases – exterior stabilization and interior renovation.
 Construction began in March 2019 and was completed by fall of the same year.

 Having a free-standing restroom in the middle of the cemetery is a security hazard and a maintenance nightmare, so we did not return the building to its original use.
 Instead, the Women’s Comfort Station is now used as an exhibit space for panels about the history of Atlanta and Oakland.

 You are invited to visit the restored Women’s Comfort Station, which now serves as a rotating exhibit space.
 The Comfort Station is open to the public on weekdays from 10 a.m. to 2 p.m.
 Exhibits will be changed out seasonally.

-The current exhibit, which runs through mid-March, focuses on Oakland Cemetery’s history as a garden cemetery.
+The current exhibit focuses on Oakland Cemetery’s history as a garden cemetery.
 The exhibit describes the rise in popularity of early garden cemeteries and Oakland’s development as a public green space

 Help Maintain this Architectural Gem

 Please consider contributing to the educational programming and ongoing maintenance of the Women’s Comfort Station.
 When you donate, tell us what are the money should go towards under “Donation Purpose”.